Existential closedness conjecture

 Domain colouring plot of $\exp(z)-z$ in the complex plane.
 Black points represent the zeroes of the function.

-In mathematics, specifically in the fields of model theory and complex geometry, the Existential Closedness conjecture is a statement predicting when systems of equations involving addition, multiplication, and certain transcendental functions have solutions in the complex numbers.
-It can be seen as a conjectural generalisation of the Fundamental Theorem of Algebra and Hilbert's Nullstellensatz which are about solvability of (systems of) polynomial equations in the complex numbers.
+In mathematics, specifically in the fields of model theory and complex geometry, Existential Closedness problems aim to determine when systems of equations in several variables involving addition, multiplication, and some special meromorphic transcendental functions (e.g. exponential or modular functions) have solutions in the complex numbers.
+This question arises naturally in model theory of analytic functions.
+For certain transcendental functions, this question is conjecturally answered by the Existential Closedness conjecture for the function under consideration.
+These conjectures can be seen as generalisations of the Fundamental Theorem of Algebra and Hilbert's Nullstellensatz which are about solvability of (systems of) polynomial equations in the complex numbers.

-The conjecture was first proposed by Boris Zilber in his work on the model theory of complex exponentiation.
+An Existential Closedness conjecture was first proposed by Boris Zilber in his work on the model theory of complex exponentiation.
 Zilber's conjecture is known as Exponential Closedness or Exponential Algebraic Closedness and covers the case of Existential Closedness when the transcendental function involved is the complex exponential function.
 It was later generalised to exponential functions of semiabelian varieties, and analogous conjectures were proposed for modular functions and Shimura varieties.

 Statement

-Informally, given a complex transcendental function $f$, the Existential Closedness conjecture for $f$ states that systems of equations involving field operations and $f$ always have solutions in $\mathbb{C}$ unless the existence of a solution would obviously contradict the (hypothetical) algebraic and transcendental properties of $f$.
+Informally, given a complex transcendental function $f$, the Existential Closedness conjecture for $f$ states that systems of equations involving field operations and $f$ always have solutions in $\mathbb{C}$ unless the existence of a solution would trivially contradict the (hypothetical) algebraic and transcendental properties of $f$.
 Two precise cases are considered below.